Biswas57/kaflow/Engineering_Requirements.md

 - **Random Producers** - the producer requests the Tributary system to randomly assign a message to a partition
 - **Manual Producers** - the producer requests the Tributary system to assign a message to a particular partition by providing its corresponding key.

 Once a producer has been created with one of the two above message allocation methods, it cannot change its message allocation method.
-Your implementation should allow for producers to be created with new message allocation methods added in the future.
+My implementation will allow for producers to be created with new message allocation methods added in the future.

 ## 1.4.
 Consumer and Consumer Groups